Geranium incanum Burm.f.

 Geranium incanum has finely divided leaves which give it a soft texture in the garden.
 The mauve flowers have identical petals.
 It can be grown in full sun or semi-shade, although it does flower better and form a tighter carpet in full sun.

 Distribution and habitat

 It occurs naturally in the southwestern and eastern parts of the country where it can be found scrambling about through natural vegetation.

 Derivation of name and historical aspects

-The word Geranium comes from the Greek geranos which refers to a crane as the seed capsule resembles that bird.
+The word Geranium comes from the Greek geranos which refers to a crane as the seed capsule resembles the beak of that bird.
 The specific name makes reference to a pale greyish-white colour possibly on the underside of the leaves.

-This plant is used traditionally by both African people and Europeans to make a medicinal tea from the leaves which is used to offer relief from certain complaints such as bladder infections, venereal diseases, and conditions relating to menstruation.
+This plant is used traditionally to make a medicinal tea from the leaves which is used to offer relief from certain complaints such as bladder infections, venereal diseases, and conditions relating to menstruation.

 Growing Geranium incanum

 The Carpet Geranium can be used very effectively on banks or as a colourful border plant, it is also very attractive when allowed to trail over retaining walls or garden pathways and steps.
 It is also equally useful in mixed borders, pots or hanging baskets.